Deploy an IOC with ArgoCD#

 Important

 ec deploy does not run argocd app sync.
-Under the ArgoCD backend it only records desired state in git and refreshes ArgoCD; the actual reconciliation is performed by ArgoCD’s auto-sync.
-To force an immediate sync manually (for example if auto-sync has been paused), use the Sync button in the ArgoCD web UI, or argocd app sync.
+Under the ArgoCD backend it only records desired state in git and refreshes ArgoCD; the reconciliation is done by ArgoCD’s auto-sync.
+To force an immediate sync (e.g. if auto-sync is paused), use the Sync button in the web UI, or argocd app sync.

 ec ps